Scalar Triplet Leptogenesis with a CP violating phase: Type-II Seesaw Mechanism with two triplet scalars

-where $Y_\Delta$ is Yukawa coupling matrix and $C$ is the charge conjugation matrix, $L_{i}$ denotes the left-handed lepton doublets, $i,j$ are the summation indices over the three neutrino flavours, and $k = 1,2$.
-The neutrino mass matrix can be written in terms of the Yukawa coupling constants and the real component of the triplet's vev as \cite{Chaudhuri:2016rwo}
+where $Y_\Delta$ is Yukawa coupling matrix, $C$ is the charge conjugation matrix, $L_{i}$ denotes the left-handed lepton doublets, $i,j$ are the summation indices over the three neutrino flavors, and $k = 1,2$.
+The neutrino mass matrix can be written in terms of the Yukawa coupling constants and vev of the triplet's,

 The values of $\omega_1$, $\omega_2$ can be determined by the values of the other parameters in the scalar potential.
 But the Yukawa coupling constants are still undetermined.
-The Yukawa coupling matrix carries most of the unknown parameters, thus the theory lacks in making a definite prediction about fermion masses and flavour mixing.
+The Yukawa coupling matrix carries most of the unknown parameters, thus the theory lacks in making a definite prediction about fermion masses and flavor mixing.

-\section{Neutrino mass model with two scalar triplets}
+\subsection{Neutrino mass model with two scalar triplets}

-In this section, we make a quantitative analysis of the elements of the neutrino mass matrix given in eq. (\ref{eq:mneu1}).
-We check allowed range of elements of the mass matrix in light of the recent experimental data related to neutrino mixing.
-To realize this, we conjecture the triplet Yukawa matrices to take the form in such a manner that the neutrino mass matrix can be represented as
+In this section, we make a quantitative analysis of the elements of the neutrino mass matrix given in Eq.(\ref{eq:mneu1}).
+We check the allowed range of elements of the mass matrix in light of the recent experimental data related to neutrino mixing as a function of lightest neutrino mass considering normal ordering of masses.